prisma/specs/prisma-framework/Readme.md

 databases and programming languages.

 **Editor's Note:** This specification is both a _draft_ and _forward-looking_.
 This spec was derived from an [end-to-end prototype](https://github.com/prisma/reconnaissance).
-Engineering has not yet vetted the spec.
+Engineering has not yet vetted the spec or the prototype.
 The goals of this document are to start a constructive dialog between product and engineering, to provide a sharper picture of where we see the product going and to spread information across the organization of how the components of the Prisma Framework fit together.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->